-Trader Joe’s Vegetable Bird’s Nests are very tasty, loaded with mostly onions with a few shredded carrots and touch of kale.
+Trader Joe’s Vegetable Bird’s Nests are very tasty, loaded with mostly onions and with only a few shredded carrots and a touch of kale.

 I decided to make my own version of these vegetable bird’s nests.
-First, I added more vegetables to balance out the flavors, zucchini was added along with some baby spinach.
+First, I added more vegetables to balance out the flavors, adding more zucchini along with some baby spinach.

 Next, I had to figure out how to bind these nests, and after 2 attempts and 2 flops, I called my sister Liz for advise and some tips.
 She recommended I mix the vegetables with egg whites, but I realized that wasn’t enough and needed to combine the eggs with something else.
 Parmesan cheese, flour and panko bread crumbs was added to do the trick, they worked very nicely.

-I have to tell you, the outcome was fantastic, moist on the inside with crunchy edges on the outside.
-Another bonus to these vegetable birds nests, they’re baked not fried.
-Since I made them without any butter or oil, they weren’t greasy either.
+I have to tell you, my version Baked Vegetable Bird’s Nests turned out fantastic!
+Moist on the inside with crunchy edges on the outside, and another bonus to these baked vegetable birds nests is that they’re baked and not fried!

 I bet the kids will enjoy them too!